Fresno State Professor A. Sameh El Kharbawy was 53 years old when he died of a heart attack in his Fresno home in December 2021.

 Public Administrator’s Role

-Because county officials were unable to identify and contact El Kharbawy’s next of kin, the county’s Public Administrator was put in charge of his estate.
+Because county officials were unable to identify and contact El Kherbawy’s next of kin, the county’s Public Administrator was put in charge of his estate.

-The name spelling came from a translator who reviewed El Kharbawy’s documents, Botti said.
+The name spelling came from a translator who reviewed El Kherbawy’s documents, Botti said.

-However, at least one of El Kharbawy’s passports contains the correct spelling of his name, as does his CSU lawsuit, the Probation Court lawsuit, and Fresno State’s website.
+However, at least one of El Kherbawy’s passports contains the correct spelling of his name, as does his CSU lawsuit, the Probation Court lawsuit, and Fresno State’s website.

 Alkherbawy said the name spellings — he spells his name differently from the spelling his brother used — is about how the Arabic language is translated.